inlets/inlets-pro/README.md

-# inlets-pro-pkg
+# inlets-pro

-Inlets Pro

-## What is this?

-Inlets Pro is an L4 TCP load-balancer which can be used to forward TCP traffic over a websocket.
+inlet-pro is an L4 TCP load-balancer which can be used to forward TCP traffic over a websocket.

 It is well suited to forward traffic from a VM on the Internet to a private or development Kubernetes cluster.